 Enjoy this “one of a kind” US tropical forest and garden and a chance to see hundreds of different butterflies, birds, plants and beautiful flowers.
 Visit us today!Learn more about the Key West Botanical Garden Society ►

-To educate children about the threatened, endangered and endemic flora and fauna of the Florida Keys, Cuba and the Caribbean Basin.
-Educate children about the importance and the benefits of native plants and wildlife.
+To educate people about the threatened, endangered and endemic flora and fauna of the Florida Keys, Cuba and the Caribbean Basin.
+Children learn about the importance and the benefits of native plants and wildlife

-To educate public about the threatened, endangered and endemic flora and fauna of the Florida Keys, Cuba and the Caribbean Basin.
+To educate the public about the threatened, endangered and endemic flora and fauna of the Florida Keys, Cuba and the Caribbean Basin